gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

       - For Mac/Linux Users:
            -  Downloaded and saved the labsuser.pem file
            -  Changed the permissions on the key to be read only
-           -  Use SSH command to connect
+           -  Used SSH command to connect

                   ssh → starts the SSH client
                  -i labsuser.pem → specifies your private key file ec2-user → default username for many Amazon Linux instances
                  <public-ip> → replace with your EC2 instance’s public IP address